 Though there’s nothing wrong with lowering springs, widebody mustangs are about building a dream vehicle for most people, either upgrading the suspension with a coilover or an air ride system.
 Coilovers are thinner than lowering springs, allowing you to upgrade to wider wheels as well (hey, this is all about getting low and getting wide, right?) and you can customize the damper, rebound settings, and ride heights with a coilover system.
 It’s common for people who had lowering springs to go to a coilover, but rarely ever the reverse.
 They are more expensive, but if you think the customization is something it may be worth the investment.

 Air ride systems are even more customizable, with some systems giving you a remote that allows you to pre-program in your desired heights.
 Then the air bags inflate or deflate as needed to create either the stiffness or the softness that you would like.
 This also can allow you to get low for shows and track events and then ride at a more normal height so that you aren’t thwarted by speed bumps or potholes.

 You can buy prepackaged body kits or design your own.
-These components come in a wide array of materials, including carbon fiber and fiberglass.
+Body kit materials are all different, and you can find widebody components in any material you like, including carbon fiber and fiberglass.
 As far as which parts you need, well.
 The choice is yours.
 The predominant aspects of a widebody are their widened stance and their focus on performance aerodynamics, but there are a lot of ways to get that aesthetic and you can do it all at once or in bits and pieces.